K Provision, contingent liabilities and contingent assets

 The collateral security for the loan includes:

-(iv) Loan from TATA Capital
+(iv) Terms of Long-Term Loan (Equipment Finance) from TATA Capital

 (v) Vehicle loans